RationalGeek/sordid/docs/roadmap.md

 * Set up beta infrastructure, including SMTP server so system can send emails to users
 * Stable, production-ready database
 * Feature complete for DresdenRPG character creation, management, and printing
-* Error tracking, logging, analytics all in place
+* Error tracking, logging, analytics all in place and functioning
 * Tested and working in all modern browsers
   * Mechanism to hide header/footer in Chrome doesn't seem to work in Firefox
 * Tested and working (at least the important parts) on mobile browsers